 The historical Mt.
-Helgafell - the Sacred Hill - on the Snæfellsnes peninsula is in the eyes of us Icelanders a sacred place.
+Helgafell - the Sacred Hill - on the Snæfellsnes peninsula is in the eyes of many of us Icelanders a sacred place.
 It is believed that if you hike to the top of the mountain without looking back or uttering a word you will get 3 wishes fulfilled.

-I found it so lovely to read one comment to my travel-blog when we posted it on the Facebook page of Guide to Iceland.
+I found it so lovely to read one comment on my travel-blog when we posted it on the Facebook page of Guide to Iceland.
 There Sarah Braun told us what happened when she made a wish on top of Mt.
 Helgafell: "We were there on the 4th of October 2016.
 My wish was a marriage proposal.
 On the same night, my boyfriend proposed to me under the Northern lights" :)

 There has been a church here since the adoption of Christianity in Iceland in the year 1000.
 The current church beneath Mt.
 Helgafell was built in 1903.

 Mt.
 Helgafell is mentioned in the 33rd chapter of Landnáma - the Book of Settlement: Þórólfur (mostrarskegg) settled land from Stafá river to Þórsá river and called it Þórsnes peninsula.
 He so highly revered a mountain that stood on the peninsula, which he called Mt.
 Helgafell, that no man should look in its direction unwashed.

 And it was so sacred that nothing should be killed on the mountain, neither livestock nor men.
 And he believed that when he and his kinsmen died they would go inside the mountain.